Hurricane Harvey And The New Normal

 Simon Koster is Principal at the JDS Development Group in New York, New York.

-Rachel Noble is a professor at the Institute of Marine Sciences at the University of North Carolina, Chapel Hill in Morehead City, North Carolina.
+Rachel Noble is a distinguished professor at the Institute of Marine Sciences at the University of North Carolina, Chapel Hill in Morehead City, North Carolina.